 Alternative Business Loans

 Another option if you don’t meet the SBA loan requirements is to obtain a peer-to-peer (P2P) business loan.
-P2P business loans are great for established businesses looking to borrow no more than $500,000 and needing a term of fewer than 5 years.
+P2P business loans are great for established businesses looking to borrow no more than $500,000 and needing a term of fewer than five years.

 SBA Loan Requirements Frequently Asked Questions (FAQs)

 This article has provided a lot of information about the SBA loan qualifications and SBA loan requirements.
 However, some questions are asked more frequently than others, which we’ve tried to address here.
-If we haven’t answered your question, feel free to share it with us in the FitSmallBusiness forum, and we’ll provide an answer.

-Here are some of the most frequently asked questions about the SBA loan requirements:
+Here are some of the most frequently asked questions about the SBA loan requirements.

-Can I Get an SBA Loan if I am a Canadian Citizen?
+Can I get an SBA loan if I am a Canadian citizen?

-Financing options are available to non-U.S. citizens living in the U.S. legally.
-As a Canadian citizen, you may be eligible for SBA financing if you’re a non-immigrant (documented) alien of the U.S. and have received an eligible visa.
-You may also be eligible if you’ve received legal permanent resident status from the U.S.
+Financing options are available to non-US citizens living in the US legally.
+As a Canadian citizen, you may be eligible for SBA financing if you’re a nonimmigrant (documented) alien of the US and have received an eligible visa.
+You may also be eligible if you’ve received legal permanent resident status from the US.

-Can I Get an SBA Loan if I Operate an Apartment Complex?
+Can I get an SBA loan if I operate an apartment complex?

 The SBA loan requirements do not allow for financing of apartment complexes and other passive businesses.
 However, certain other eligible passive businesses are eligible for SBA financing.
-While an SBA loan isn’t an option, there are alternative types of apartments loans you could consider to get the financing you need, including other government-backed loans.
+While an SBA loan isn’t an option, there are alternative types of multifamily housing loans you could consider to get the financing you need, including other government-backed loans.

 If your business has international operations, you are only authorized to use the loan proceeds for your domestic operations.
 Additionally, both your business and its employees must be subject to local and federal taxes.
 For more information, refer to the Business Located in the United States and Its Territories section of this article.

 The SBA loan requirements help identify small businesses eligible for SBA financing.
-While there are various types of loans offered, the SBA 7a loan requirements and those of the other SBA loan programs have similarities.
+While there are various types of loans offered, the SBA 7(a) loan requirements and those of the other SBA loan programs have similarities.
 Determining if you meet the SBA loan qualifications early in the process will save you time and eliminate potential frustration.

 If you are ready to apply for an SBA loan, we recommend checking out SmartBiz.
 SmartBiz streamlines both the application and lending process by partnering with top SBA lenders.
 The online prequalification process for loans up to $350,000 is quick and simple, taking only minutes to complete.
-Get prequalified now.